hmenorjr/invitation-template/README.md

 # invitation-template
-Just another template for inviting people.
-Built with HTML, CSS and JavaScript.
+Just another template for inviting people with internationalization of English and Swedish